 Changing our thoughts, therefore, means changing brain regions and brain wiring, something that is known not to be easy.
 I liken it to a professional golfer trying to change his golf swing, even someone as great as Tiger Woods.
 To learn the new swing they have to also learn to "forget" the old swing for it is the old swing (which they are changing because it is now producing poor results) that will just naturally and automatically come back when they step up to a ball and initiate a swing.
 And they have to "overwrite" the old swing with a lot of conscious effort and repetition of the new swing.
 It's difficult because it requires breaking down old wiring networks and building new ones (this is what neuroplasticity is all about, folks).
 Even for a great athlete with top notch coaching it takes a great amount of work.

-The trouble with something like thoughts is that they have been so much a part of us, and likely so much a dominating part of us, we're hardly aware that they're even there, much less how much power they have over us and the damage they are doing to us.
+The trouble with something like thoughts or emotions is that they have been so much a part of us, and likely so much a dominating part of us, we're hardly aware that they're even there, much less how much power they have over us and the damage they are doing to us.
 And we're almost certainly not aware that they don't have to be there and dominate our minds and lives so much.

 As I've said numerous times previously in this blog, I stopped at nothing and investigated everything in looking at how to recognize and deal with mental health disorders of all kinds.
 As well, I attended and took part in several kinds of therapy and group therapy (including being introduced to the very excellent Core Program (1)) so in several different ways and through several different sources and at different levels, I came to understand Cognitive Behaviour Therapy and mindfulness meditation and somehow, though I no longer precisely recall how, the subject of this post - Mindfulness Meditation Cognitive Behaviour Therapy.